surifirstpin/biplus_documentation/docs/README.md

 ### Self-Serve
  Anyone can use Bi+ to analyze and visualize their data, and get entrusted with the right insights.

-### Trusted Analytic
+### Trusted Analytics Culture

 Bringing together all your people with all your data to explore ideas and making decision , the possibilities are limitless.
 But agile functionality without control can create a turmoil.
 Our business intelligent tool and cloud ready platform is well secured, scalable and performance-driven that even the most demanding industries are in desire, all within a governed framework everyone can trust.
 The data protected with layers of permissions,authentication and history.

-### Bring your data to life
+### Adding Life to Data

 Allows Contextualized smart search and Intuitive interface helps all users to quickly author content.
-Dashboards can be created using drag and drop on mobile device or desktop Automatic recommendation of the best visualizations for particular data Templates and styles let you format reports instantly On-demand menus for access to full capabilities over a clean workspace
+Dashboards can be created using drag and drop on mobile device or desktop.

+Automatic recommendation of the best visualizations for particular data Templates and styles let you format reports instantly On-demand menus for access to full capabilities over a clean workspace